Written by Kristina Hicks-Hamblin

 Should you take advantage of this mishap and save the seeds?
 The answer is no, and that’s because the genes in that particular carrot likely caused the early bolting.

 So if you want to grow carrot roots you can eat, a bolted carrot is not one whose genes you want to pass on.
-Likewise with other vegetables – choose those that are of excellent quality to harvest for propagation rather than ones that were disappointing.
+Likewise with other vegetables.
+Select the plants that offered a high quality harvest.
+You want the best from the seeds you save.

 Now you know the characteristics of crops that make for good seed saving.